 Current Status: After a long, major issue of getting a link to the Old Church and Ellison towers, SCS has had success in a fourth tower leasing application which will connect these towers to our fiber backhaul.
 As we work out details of the project with the county, we hope to have this link available by early September.

 Future Plans: SCS Broadband is committed to working through the aforementioned issue for the two eastern Hanover towers.
 Once we complete these two towers, we will start Phase II with the leasing and scheduling of three towers in the western part of Hanover.

 Overall Status: SCS Broadband purchased CVALink in late 2016, a company with ten tower locations.
 The CVALink network covers much of northern, central, and southern Louisa County, with some sites east and west.
 The first LTE customers have been installed in Louisa, with more to follow.
 SCS Broadband also has eight community relay poles that help expand internet service into hard-to-reach areas of the County.

 Current Status: SCS Broadband has LTE approvals completed for the entire County.
-This was a 14-month concerted effort and investment.
+This was a 24-month concerted effort and investment.
 The first LTE customers were installed in early Spring, and expansion and conversion projects are underway.
-These projects will continue through much of 2018.
-We have also leased a new 10Gig circuit attached to our location in Richmond that places many high volume applications such as Netflix, AppleTV, Dropbox, Facebook, and many more directly on our network.
+These projects will continue through much of 2019.
+We have also leased additional fiber connected to the SCS Central Virginia backhaul network which is attached to our location in Richmond that places many high volume applications such as Netflix, AppleTV, Dropbox, Facebook, and much more directly on our network.